This innovative, pay-as-you-drive option is also known as black box car finance.

 Pay-as-you-go finance is built around a traditional Hire Purchase (HP) agreement, requiring an initial deposit payment plus a schedule of monthly repayments.
 The car remains the property of the lender and ownership only transfers when all payments have been made.

 What makes this option different is the inclusion of a small black box within the car.
-This is similar to the kind of box fitted by insurance companies.
+This is similar to the kind of black box fitted by insurance companies.
 However, rather than monitoring driver behaviour, it acts as a hi-tech payment reminder.

 The black box is fitted by a qualified technician and discreetly located under the dashboard or in the glove box.
 Once installed, this box connects into your car's internal computer via the EOBD port and communicates with the lender using GPRS functionality.